RossMcMillan92/ITCSS-Sass-Structure/README.md

 ```

 ## 5. Objects
-Reusable/extendable objects should be placed here, generally layout structures. **No cosmetic styling** should go in here.
+Reusable objects should be placed here, generally layout structures. **No cosmetic styling** should go in here.
 When looking through a design, try to spot layout patterns being reused (even if they don't look the same aesthetically) and build them here.
 Modify the look of these seperately later in the components section (see [my example](#example) below).

 Example Structure:
 ```